The Wonder Who?: "On the Good Ship Lollipop"/"You're Nobody till Somebody Loves You"

 "You're Nobody till Somebody Loves You" was another chestnut, having been a hit for Russ Morgan in 1946 and recorded by numerous artists since then.
 It was composed by Morgan, Larry Stock, and Harry Cavanaugh.
-When the version credited to "The Wonder Who?" appeared on the Hot 100 at the #96 position, it marked the only time that two positions were simultaneously occupied by the fictitious group, and only "Wonder Who?" single that had both sides chart.
+When the version credited to the Wonder Who? appeared on the Hot 100 at No. 96, it marked the only time that two positions were simultaneously occupied by the fictitious group, and the only Wonder Who? single that had both sides chart.